swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

 * Performing pointer arithmetic on `baseAddress`: Swift cannot reason about the lifetime of that underlying pointer, nor whether the resulting pointer is still within the bounds of the allocation.
 * Moving and initializing the actual elements.
 The elements need to already be initialized.

 The code itself has preconditions to ensure that the provided indices aren't out of bounds before performing the pointer arithmetic.
 However, there are other safety properties that cannot be checked with preconditions: that the memory associated with the pointer has been properly initialized, has a lifetime that spans the whole call, and is not being used simultaneously by any other part of the code.
 These safety properties are something that must be established by the *caller* of `swapAt`.
-Therefore, `swapAt` is marked `@unsafe` because callers of it need to reason about these properties.
+Therefore, `swapAt` is considered `@unsafe` because callers of it need to reason about these properties.
+Because it's part of an unsafe type, it is implicitly `@unsafe`, although the author could choose to mark it as `@unsafe` explicitly.

 ### Incremental adoption